khaledghobashy/uraeus_smbd/README.md

 Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud [2].
 So, if you do not have an up and running python environment, you still can check out the tool and create multibody systems seamlessly.

-[This](https://colab.research.google.com/drive/1-ezP5MaL9rZTN2c0zXEDUABiRi2Lp9_A) is a notebook that clones this repository and creates a valid environment for the tool on Colab.
-The notebook walks you a step by step through the process of building and simulating a **Spatial Four-Bar** mechanism.
+The [examples](https://github.com/khaledghobashy/asurt_mbdt#usage-examples--tutorials) section has several ready-to-use Colab notebooks that walks you through a typical modeling process flow.

 ### Using the tool on your machine.